Skip to Content

 After you stop any form of birth control, you may have a more difficult time

 getting pregnant simply because you are older than when you started using birth

 If you get pregnant shortly after stopping the Pill,

 don't worry.
 Using oral contraception just before a pregnancy doesn't increase

 the risks of miscarriage or fetal problems.
-But if you don't have a

 Current as of: